smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

 ---
 layout: post
-title:  "What is your rollback?"
+title:  "What is your rollback plan?"
 date:   2014-09-22 23:11:07
 categories: deployments rollback
 ---
 Are you afraid of your deployments?
-Dread that moment when you hear your fellow employee deploying new code and they utter the phrase "oh no".
+Dread that moment when you hear your fellow employee deploying new code and they utter the phrase "oh no, this isn't good".
 It doesn't have to be this way.

 Perhaps the best way to reduce the fear of deployments is to have a good rollback plan.
 This is never a silver bullet but can take the heat out of